cognitedata/cdf-fabric-replicator/README.md

 You must still install Poetry as mentioned above in addition to the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) for VSCode.

-The included ".vscode/launch.json" file will add "poetry install" and "poetry run" to your "Run and Debug" tab.
-They can be used in place of the manual command line statements above, and will attach the VSCode debugger.
+The included ".vscode/launch.json" file will add the following two launch actions to your debug menu:

+- poetry install - Run this the first time you start your code to install dependencies into the Poetry virtual environment
+- poetry run - Run this after the dependencies are installed.
+It will start your project with an attached debugger.
 For more information see [Debugging in Visual Studio Code](https://code.visualstudio.com/Docs/editor/debugging).

 ## Building and Deploying with Docker on AKS